Policy for disabled supporters visiting the Weston Homes Stadium.

 Supporters with physically restricting medical conditions can sometimes have difficulty in reaching seats in some parts of the stadium.

 Peterborough United is conscious of a growing number of older people attending fixtures and wish to consider their needs in order for them to be able to continue watching matches whenever possible.
 With this in mind it is proposed that older people suffering from an condition which prevents them climbing large numbers of steps should be able to request a seat in the most accessible part of the stadium (i.e. nearest the entrances/exists).
 Please advise the ticket office of this request at the time of booking.

 Facilities for Supporters with Learning Differences

 Supporters with learning differences can normally be accommodated in any part of the stadium in normal seating.
 However, if, for whatever reason, any person with a learning difficulty feels that ordinary stand seating would be unsuitable for them, they will be entitled to sit in the disabled areas and may qualify for a free helper ticket.

 Peterborough United Football Club recognises that disabled people have families who may wish to attend matches as a family unit in much the same way as non-disabled people would.
 The Club will try and accommodate such requests although this may not always be possible due to a limited number of suitable seats.

 Please contact the ticket office for assistance in obtaining tickets as close as possible to the designated areas.

 Car Parking Facilities

-Peterborough United Football Club has a limited number of disabled parking places for home and away fans that are allocated to Blue Badge holders.
-These are provided free of charge to disabled supporters on a first come first served basis.
+Peterborough United Football Club has a limited number of disabled persons parking places for home and away fans that are allocated to Blue Badge holders for £5 which need to be booked in advance via the ticket office on 01733 865674 (option 2).
+There are also numerous disabled drop off points located around the ground.

-There is also free parking for blue badge holders in the Fair Meadow City Council car park opposite the stadium.
+There is also parking for blue badge holders in the Fair Meadow City Council car park opposite the stadium.

 Drop Off/Pick Up Points